grnhse/greenhouse-api-docs/source/includes/webhooks/_application_events.md

 ## Offer updated

-This web hook fires when an offer is updated.
+This webhook fires when an offer is updated.
 In some cases, an offer may be changed without generating a new version.
 In that case, this will fire by itself.
-If a change causes a new offer version to be generated, this will fire on the old version with the update to deprecate this offer and also a new "create" web hook will fire for the new version.
-This web hook should also fire when a person is hired,  which marks the offer as "accepted."
+If a change causes a new offer version to be generated, this will fire on the old version with the update to deprecate this offer and also a new "create" webhook will fire for the new version.
+This webhook should also fire when a person is hired,  which marks the offer as "accepted."

 ```json
 {